AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights

 \ARTICLEAUTHORS{ \AUTHOR{Jiannan Xu} \AFF{Robert H. Smith School of Business, University of Maryland, MD 20742, United States, \\ \EMAIL{jiannan@umd.edu}} \AUTHOR{Gujie Li} \AFF{School of Computing, National University of Singapore, Singapore 117417, \\ \EMAIL{gujieli@nus.edu.sg}} \AUTHOR{Jane Yi Jiang} \AFF{Max M. Fisher College of Business, The Ohio State University, OH 43210, United States, \\ \EMAIL{jiang.3186@osu.edu}} }

-\ABSTRACT{As generative artificial intelligence (AI) tools become widely adopted, large language models (LLMs) are increasingly involved on both sides of decision-making processes, ranging from hiring to content moderation.
+\ABSTRACT{\textbf{\emph{Problem definition}}: As artificial intelligence (AI) tools become widely adopted, large language models (LLMs) are increasingly involved on both sides of decision-making processes, ranging from hiring to content moderation.
 This dual adoption raises a critical question: do LLMs systematically favor content that resembles their own outputs?
-Prior research in computer science has identified self-preference bias---the tendency of LLMs to favor their own generated content---but its real-world implications have not been empirically evaluated.
-We focus on the hiring context, where job applicants often rely on LLMs to refine resumes, while employers deploy them to screen those same resumes.
+Prior research in computer science has identified self-preference bias, i.e., the tendency of LLMs to favor their own generated content, but its real-world implications have not been empirically evaluated. \textbf{\emph{Methodology/results}}: We examine this question in the context of algorithmic hiring, a high-volume screening process central to workplace operations.
+In this setting, job applicants increasingly rely on LLMs to refine resumes, while employers deploy similar tools to screen those same materials.
 Using a large-scale controlled resume correspondence experiment, we find that LLMs consistently prefer resumes generated by themselves over those written by humans or produced by alternative models, even when content quality is controlled.
-The bias against human-written resumes is particularly substantial, with self-preference bias ranging from $68\%$ to $88\%$ across major commercial and open-source models.
-To assess labor market impact, we simulate realistic hiring pipelines across 24 occupations.
+The bias against human-written resumes is particularly substantial, with self-preference bias ranging from $67\%$ to $82\%$ across major commercial and open-source models. \textbf{\emph{Managerial implications}}: To quantify the operational impact of self-preference bias, we simulate realistic hiring pipelines across $24$ occupations.
 These simulations show that candidates using the same LLM as the evaluator are $23\%$ to $60\%$ more likely to be shortlisted than equally qualified applicants submitting human-written resumes, with the largest disadvantages observed in business-related fields such as sales and accounting.
-We further demonstrate that this bias can be reduced by more than $50\%$ through simple interventions targeting LLMs' self-recognition capabilities.
-These findings highlight an emerging but previously overlooked risk in AI-assisted decision making and call for expanded frameworks of AI fairness that address not only demographic-based disparities, but also biases in AI-AI interactions.
+We further demonstrate that, in many cases, this bias can be reduced by more than $50\%$ through simple interventions that target LLMs' self-recognition capabilities.
+These findings highlight an emerging but previously overlooked risk in AI-assisted decision making and call for expanded frameworks of AI fairness in business operations that address biases from AI-AI interactions. }